 There is often a vicious circle.
 A patch of skin may become sore after being in contact with an irritating substance.
 This causes some skin damage.
 Once damaged, the skin is more easily affected by irritants.
 So, further contact, even with small amounts of the substance, may cause further inflammation and damage and so on.

-This photo shows a case of irritant contact dermatitis from a plaster that a lady had put on her shin:
+The following photo shows a case of contact dermatitis from sensitivity caused by a bandage used to cover a burn:

 Allergic contact dermatitis